Videos produced by theNAT

 Many natural history museums use beetles to help prepare specimens for their collections.
 Check out this time-lapse of dermestid beetles preparing two bat skeletons for our Mammology Department, narrated by Curator of Entomology Dr. Michael Wall.

-A Visit to the Nature to You Loan Library
+A Visit to the Nature to You Loan Program

 Did you know theNAT has an entire library of specimens that can be checked out for use by artists, teachers, scholars, school groups, or anyone with an interest in natural science?
-Education Collection Manager Lauren Marino gives us a peek into the Loan Library and answers some frequently asked questions about the taxidermied specimens.
+Education Collection Manager Lauren Marino gives us a peek into the Nature to You Loan Program and answers some frequently asked questions about the taxidermied specimens.

 Caring for theNAT's Live Animals